Campaigns, Mental health resources

 On #MindYourSelfie Day 2020, Walk in My Shoes is launching brand new classroom presentations to empower students with skills to take care of their own mental health.

 Hosted by Dr Colman Noctor, Child and Adolescent Psychotherapist, the presentations give meaningful and practical ways that young people can look after their wellbeing.
-Designed to be played in the classroom, versions for both primary and secondary school level are now available for any teachers and school staff to access and use.
+Designed to be played in the classroom, versions for both primary school and secondary school level are now available for any teachers and school staff to access and use.

 In the presentations, Dr Noctor explains that, while childhood and adolescence are exciting times in our lives, they can also bring new experiences and different pressures which can be stressful or challenging – such as dealing with our home or school lives, growing relationships with friends or family, or navigating social media, for example.
 A central message he leaves behind is that, while we can’t control what happens to us, we can control how we respond to it, so it’s important that we develop the skills to enable us to do this proactively and positively.